Obama pushes divided Congress to extend tax cut

 Republicans are already scrambling to shield the military from $600 billion in cuts.

-One Republican defense hawk, House of Representatives Armed Services Committee Chairman Buck McKeon, announced his intention to undo the military cuts even before the deficit committee had admitted defeat on Monday.
+One Republican defence hawk, House of Representatives Armed Services Committee Chairman Buck McKeon, announced his intention to undo the military cuts even before the deficit committee had admitted defeat on Monday.

 Obama has vowed to veto such a move.
-His own defense secretary is lobbying hard to preserve the Pentagon's budget.
+His own defence secretary is lobbying hard to preserve the Pentagon's budget.

 Credit-rating agencies, already dismayed by Washington's inability to tackle the country's fiscal woes, could downgrade U.S. debt if the cuts are rolled back.

-(Additional reporting by Richard Cowan, Andy Sullivan, Lucia Mutikani and Patricia Zengerle in Washington and Steven C Johnson in New York; writing by Deborah Charles; Editing by Ross Colvin and Peter Cooney)
+(Additional reporting by Richard Cowan, Andy Sullivan and Lucia Mutikani in Washington and Steven C Johnson in New York; writing by Deborah Charles; Editing by Ross Colvin and Peter Cooney)